 Marsha Wattanapanich (Pim/Ploy), Withaya Wasukraipaisan (Wee), Ruchanu Boonchooduang (Mother), Hatairat Egereff (Pim Age 16), Rutairat Egereff (Ploy Age 16), Namo Tonggamnerd (Wee Age 16)

 Alone is one such Thai entry from the directing duo of Banjong Pisanthanakun and Parkpoom Wongpoom who had previously made the hit Shutter (2008), which later underwent an English-language remake, and episodes of the anthologies Phobia (2008) and Phobia 2 (2009).
-Pisanthanakun later went on to solo direct an episode of The ABCs of Death (2012) and a further horror film with Pee Mak (2013).
+Pisanthanakun later went on to solo direct the N is for Nuptials episode of The ABCs of Death (2012) and a further horror film with Pee Mak (2013), as well as the non-genre romances Hello Stranger (2010) and One Day (2016).
+Wongpoom later solo directed the fantasy film Homestay (2018).

 These scenes are okay, although many other jumps are routine – figures appearing in the dark, faces in the mirror, Marsha Wattanapanich being grabbed from below in the bath and most banally Martha hiding under the bed and the mattress above her depressing.
 There is the feel of directors trying to go “boo” at calculated intervals but also that there is little to the film beyond this.
 The pace is sedate and the happenings predictable.